Herbs and supplements for ASD

-- balance or compensate for these genetic and develomental vulnerabilities,
+- balance or compensate for these genetic and developmental vulnerabilities,

 - and second to arrest the ongoing changes caused by the environmental factors.

-- In addition, other problems that might that might be impacting on the overall health of the child can also be countered in a gentle way.
+In addition, other problems that might be impacting on the overall health of the child can also be countered in a gentle way.

 This is consistent with the overall aim to achieve the first stage of neuroplastic brain healing (restoring cellular health in the brain), as defined by Doidge.
 He says, "These general problems are best corrected before beginning the stages that follow for the patient to get the most benefit."
 Furthermore, "This general cellular repair stage is especially relevant in treating autism and learning disorders, and in lowering dementia risk, for example."
 When affected nerve cells in the brain are restored to cellular health, a great deal of the “noise” they emit is quietened, making the person’s nervous system less disrupted and more receptive to other treatments and to the next four stages of neuroplastic brain healing.

 Specific issues with ASD identified by the scientific research that can be helped by herbs and supplements include: